portabletext/vue-portabletext/README.md

 ### `listItem`

 Object of Vue components used to render different list item styles.
-The object has the shape `{listItemType: ReactComponent}`, where `listItemType` is the value set in individual `listItem` attributes on blocks.
+The object has the shape `{listItemType: VueComponent}`, where `listItemType` is the value set in individual `listItem` attributes on blocks.

 ```ts
 const components = {